An upgrade to the original grinder_timer - a programmable timer tethered to a Rancilio Rocky coffee grinder.

 A suitable aluminium enclosure was selected and its internal dimensions dictated the dimensions for the PCB design.

 This is my second project with which I have used the PlatformIO IDE.
-It's still great, though it took a bit of work figuring out how to directly program an ATmega328PB with a TinyISP programmer (i.e. with no Arduino or other dev board).
+It's still great, though it took a bit of work and configuration before I was able to directly program an ATmega328PB with a TinyISP programmer (i.e. with no Arduino or other dev board).

 |clock||rtc||Uses a timer/counter and the 32.768kHz crystal oscillator to create a real-time clock for acurate timing.
 Configures to trigger an interrupt every 16th of a second when running.|